top of page

 • Cross-border payments, if any

 This step is not about choosing a rate from memory.
-It is about making sure each payment type has a defined tax treatment owner and evidence rules.
+It is about ensuring each payment type has a defined tax treatment owner and evidence rules.

-e-Withholding Tax can streamline documentation and verification, but it does not automatically make a payment correctly classified for tax.
-The Revenue Department positioning focuses on reducing burdens and enabling verification, not replacing professional classification and controls.
+e-Withholding Tax can streamline documentation and verification, but it does not automatically classify a payment correctly for tax.
+The Revenue Department's focus is on reducing burdens and enabling verification, not replacing professional classification and controls.

-Most SME withholding problems come from data mismatches, not tax theory.
+Most SME withholding problems arise from data mismatches, not tax theory.

 • Payee legal name, taxpayer identification number, and payment description